chrisgrieser/pdf-annotation-extractor-alfred/README.md

 > annotation codes.

 ### Extracting Images
-- The respective images are saved in the `attachments` sub-folder of the output folder, and named `{citekey}_image{n}.png`.
+- The respective images are saved in the `attachments` subfolder of the output folder, and named `{citekey}_image{n}.png`.
-- The images are embedded in the markdown file with the `![[ ]]` syntax, for example `![[filename.png|foobar]]`.
+- The images are embedded in the Markdown file with the `![[ ]]` syntax, for example `![[filename.png|foobar]]`.
 <!-- LTeX: enabled=false -->
 - Any `rectangle` type annotation in the PDF is extracted as image.